7 Hanna Court (11515 Lake Shore Boulevard)

 Three of the living units had two floors, and the remaining two groups were second-floor units.
 The caretaker’s suite included a basement.
-The first and second floors consisted of a kitchen, living room, three bedrooms, bath, and attic space.
-The finish was painted plaster, walls and ceilings, wood floors, and natural and enamel trim.
-The living room had a fireplace.
+The first and second floors consisted of a kitchen, living room, three bedrooms, a bath equipped with showers and the newest sanitary appliances, and attic space.

-The second-floor suites were similar and consisted of a kitchen, living room, three bedrooms, bath, and hallway.
-Remaining two-floor suites consisted of living room, dining room, kitchen and utility room, bathroom, three bedrooms, and hall.
-Finish varied throughout and was generally painted plaster and enamel trim.
+The finish varied throughout and was generally painted plaster walls and ceilings.
 Floors were mostly wood with asphalt tile or linoleum in the kitchens and baths.

 Judd and Donna Hambrick acquired the home on January 24, 1997.

 John and Janice Borkey acquired the home on December 22, 1999.